abd2re/ib-notes-save/TOK Exhibition.md

 10. What is the relationship between personal experience and knowledge?/
 11. What role do experts play in influencing our consumption or acquisition of knowledge?/
 13. How might the context in which knowledge is presented influence whether it is accepted or rejected?/
-14. How can we distinguish between knowledge, belief and opinion?
-15. Does our knowledge depend on our interactions with other knowers?
+15. Does our knowledge depend on our interactions with other knowers?/
-16. Does all knowledge impose ethical obligations on those who know it?
+16. Does all knowledge impose ethical obligations on those who know it?/
-17. To what extent is objectivity possible in the production or acquisition of knowledge?
-18. Who owns knowledge?
+18. Who owns knowledge?/
-19. What role does imagination play in producing knowledge about the world?
 20. How can we judge when evidence is adequate?
 21. What makes a good explanation?
 22. How is current knowledge shaped by its historical development?